rust-lang/rust/text/0000-unstable-sort.md

 **Q: What about radix sort?**<br>
 A: Radix sort is usually blind to patterns in slices.
 It treats totally random and partially sorted the same way.
-It is probably possible to improve it by combining it with other techniques until it becomes a hybrid sort.
+It is probably possible to improve it by combining it with some other techniques, but it's not trivial.
 Moreover, radix sort is incompatible with comparison-based sorting, which makes it an awkward choice for a general-purpose API.
 On top of all this, it's not even that much faster than pdqsort anyway.